 What does this mean for you?
 It’s critical to protect your eyes from the sun.
 Wearing a hat with a brim, and always using UV-blocking sunglasses is crucial.
 Many people are also finding that they’re more comfortable with alternatives to blue light emitting LED bulbs in their homes.
 Many products exist to give you calming ambient light.

 There are several ways to live in the digital world and protect your eyes.
 Make sure that you are viewing screens from an appropriate distance.
 Your computer screen should be at fingertip length when your arm is outstretched, directly in front of you.
 It’s also important to take a break from looking at a screen by focusing on something 20 feet away for 20 seconds.
 Do this at least once every 20 minutes to give your eyes a chance to rest and change focus.

 Patients that spend an extended amount of time on a computer or other blue light emitting devices, benefit greatly from glasses with special lenses that help reflect and/or filter blue light.
 The lenses also include a no glare coating.

-Talk to one of our doctors if you’re concerned about your blue light exposure.
-We offer a variety solutions to help protect your eyes from blue light.
+Talk to your eye doctor if you’re concerned about your blue light exposure.
+We offer a variety of solutions to help protect your eyes from blue light.